 Pop Up Food Pantries

-Food/supplies for the above can be taken to the rear entrance of Bay Area Community Church at 710 Ridgely Avenue.
+Food/supplies for the above can be taken to the rear entrance of Annapolis Evangelical Presbyterian Church at 710 Ridgely Avenue.
+There is a grey bin if no one is there.

 Feed Anne Arundel